Safely Enjoy Summer 2020 in Downtown Knoxville

 There are 50+ places to shop within downtown’s .67 square miles, so that means there are probably many unique, local places you haven’t explored – or even heard of – yet!

 Make your way to Earth to Old City in Market Square, whose motto is “Seek the Unique.”
 You never know what wonderful, local treasures you’ll find in this 20-year old gift shop.
 Speaking of gifts, Knoxville Soap Candle & Gifts on Gay Street is another great option for made-with-love relaxing items for others, or yourself.
-Finally, Fizz in Market Square is a great stop for funky fashion and a whole lot of jewelry.

 And if you prefer to shop online, you can get lost in Status Serigraph’s mesmerizing limited-edition concert posters, t-shirts, hats, and more, from the Grateful Dead, Van Morrison, Phish, Dave Matthews Band and others.